amrabdelmoghny/WFI32-IoT/GettingStarted.md

 #### 2.2.1 Via WFI32-IoT Webpage <a name="chapter2.2.1"></a>
 <img src="resources/media/figure_2_3_1.png" width="480"/>

-1. The lower left-hand corner of the web page will show a wireless network connection window.
+1. The lower left-hand corner of the webpage will show a wireless network connection window.
-2. Once the required details are entered, click the **Download Configuration** button.
+2. Enter your AP credentials and click the **Download Configuration** button.
 3. A file named **WIFI.CFG** (text) file is downloaded to the host PC.
 4. Drag and drop the file to the **CURIOSITY drive** to update the Wi-Fi credentials of the board.
 5. Reboot the device.